 Will a Pool Raise My Home Insurance?

 When used correctly, pools are all kinds of fun with essentially no risk.
 But because they’re not always used correctly, they’re viewed as a high risk item.
-If someone is being irresponsible in a pool, or if a kid who shouldn’t be in a pool gains access to one, they can easily drown.
-That means that pools are seen as a dangerous addition to a home.
+In the eyes of insurance companies, pools are a dangerous addition to a home.

 But how does that impact homeowners insurance premiums?
 Does building a pool in your backyard increase the price you have to pay?
-Read on to find out everything you need to know about having a pool with your homeowners insurance policy.
+Here's everything there is to know about pools and homeowners insurance, with a little help from car insurance comparison and broker app Jerry.

 How are pools classified on your insurance policy?